Microsoft/GalaxyExplorer/README.md

 The galaxy rendering process was mostly described in Tech Process - Creating a Galaxy (https://microsoftstudios.com/hololens/2016/03/10/tech-process-creating-a-galaxy/)

-The code itself lives in Assets\Galaxy and is comprised of a set of SpiralGalaxy which make up the stars and clouds (see MilkyWay.prefab).
+tThe code itself lives in Assets\Galaxy and is comprised of a set of SpiralGalaxy which make up the stars and clouds (see MilkyWay.prefab).
 The galaxy is the result of 3 layers:
 * Stars, rendered last but first in the hierarchy
 * Clouds shadows, that make up the dark spots that can be seen when looking at the Galaxy from the side